 6710 Lake Shore Drive, Richfield 55423

 Visitor Center hours: Monday-Saturday: 8:30am-5pm • Sunday: 12pm-5pm

 Indoor fun: Again, I was pleasantly surprised and appreciative of how many interactive exhibits there were for kids at my third stop of the day – Wood Lake Nature Center in Richfield, a little preserve of land sandwiched between city and first-ring suburbia.
 The preschooler is always content with a set of miniature animals no matter where she goes; my 9-year-old prefers activities that involve a touch screen.
 Wood Lake has both — simple toys and books for younger visitors and some creative exhibits that older kids will enjoy operating.
 We especially enjoyed matching sounds in nature with the creatures who make them.

 Outdoor fun: When the weather warms up, it will be great fun to spend time in the Wood Lake Nature Play Area, watching the kids interact not with screens, but with logs, boulders, sticks and other natural materials.
 The play yard is fenced in and completely conducive to creative play.

-Yes, we visited all three of these Twin Cities Nature Centers in one day.
+Yes, we visited all three of these Southwest Metro Nature Centers in one day.
 Though we had a great time, I don’t advise trying to fit so many in.
 Pick one, slow down, explore and enjoy.
 Stay tuned this spring for the next installment of FFTC’s Guide to Twin Cities-area Nature Centers!